-Impression length – the number of continuous screen frames in which any part of an advertisement is observed by a player.
+Impression length – the number of continuous screen frames in which a player observes any part of an advertisement.
 Examples of minimum and maximum values might be 30 and 100 frames.
 If the frame rate might be based on a frame rate of 5 frames per second, if any part of an ad is observed continually for a minimum of 6 seconds and a maximum of 20 seconds, the impression length criteria will be deemed to be satisfied.

 Percentage of the screen occupied by advertisement – An advertisement must cover a certain percentage of the screen to count as an impression.
 An example might be 25% of the screen.

-Percentage of ad occlusion – The percentage of an ad that is hidden, possibly by another game object.
-As an example, if an ad is more than 35% occluded, or hidden, it might not be counted as an impression.
+Percentage of ad occlusion – The percentage of an ad hidden, possibly by another game object.
+As an example, if an ad is more than 35% occluded or hidden, it might not be counted as an impression.

 Quality of ad impression – This could include things like the degree of interaction with an ad.

-Example – if the advertisement is an actual object like a beverage that has a recognizable brand due to the its “color, name, shape, trade dress, or the like,” the quality of the ad impression may vary based on whether or not a player or actor within the game interacted with it, or it was just visible within the game.
+For example – if the advertisement is an actual object like a beverage that has a recognizable brand due to its “color, name, shape, trade dress, or the like,” the quality of the ad impression may vary based on whether or not a player or actor within the game interacted with it, or it was just visible within the game.
 If a game player “spills it, grabs it, drinks it, and the like,” that would be considered a higher quality level of interaction and may count as a higher quality ad impression.

 Angle of vision – the perceived angle from which the advertisement is viewed.
 Is the ad in direct view of the game player, or at an angle to it, or looking away from it completely?

-There are many advertisers that do provide the opportunity to present ads during gameplay, and even an Obama for President billboard was seen last year in an Xbox game.
+Many advertisers do provide the opportunity to present ads during gameplay, and even an Obama for President billboard was seen last year in an Xbox game.

 Will Google start offering in-game ads that are integrated into actual gameplay sometime in the future?